radiantlogic-v8/documentation-new/documentation/operations-guide/02-cluster-management.md

 ## Updating RadiantOne Super User Credentials

 The directory administrator (e.g. cn=directory manager) password is set during the install of RadiantOne and can be changed from Main Control Panel > Settings > Server Front End > Administration.
 Click “Change the password” link in the Directory Manager Settings section.
 Enter the new value and click on the Save button in the upper right corner.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES – if you change the password and you are currently logged into the Control Panel as the super user, you must close the Control Panel and re-open it logging in with the new password.**
+>If you change the password and you are currently logged into the Control Panel as the super user, you must close the Control Panel and re-open it logging in with the new password.

 To change the directory manager’s password from the Instance Manager command line utility, you can use the following command: